seanshahkarami/node-red-contrib-sage-data/README.md

 # Sage Data for NodeRED

-This Sage data node simplifies the integration of Sage data into NodeRED flows by watching and sending measurements from the Sage Data API.
+This node simplifies getting Sage data into NodeRED so you can focus on the **_fun parts_** of your project!

 The node can be configured with a standard query filter.
 For more general information about data queries, see the [docs](https://docs.sagecontinuum.org/docs/tutorials/accessing-data).